nus-cs2103-AY2324S1/ip/docs/README.md

 Format: `delete INDEX`

 - Deletes the task at the specified index.
-- The index refers to the index number shown in the displayed tasks list.
+- The index refers to the index number shown in the full tasks list after entering the `list` command.
 - The index must be a positive integer 1, 2, 3, ….
 - The minimum index is 1, and maximum index is the number of tasks.